AvirukBasak/shsc-lang/docs/LanguageDocs.md

 These variables must not be assigned to or else the user may face issues.
 - `lf` chr value equal to `'\n'`
 - `null` null data

-### Global variables for types
+- `globals` map of global variables
+- `Types` map of type names to type values

+### Properties of Types map
 These variables must not be assigned to or else the user may face issues.
-- `bul` i64 value indicating the bul type
+- `Types.BUL` i64 value indicating the bul type
-- `chr` i64 value indicating the chr type
+- `Types.CHR` i64 value indicating the chr type
-- `i64` i64 value indicating the i64 type
+- `Types.I64` i64 value indicating the i64 type
-- `f64` i64 value indicating the f64 type
+- `Types.F64` i64 value indicating the f64 type
-- `str` i64 value indicating the str type
+- `Types.STR` i64 value indicating the str type
-- `lst` i64 value indicating the lst type
+- `Types.LST` i64 value indicating the lst type
-- `map` i64 value indicating the map type
+- `Types.MAP` i64 value indicating the map type
+- `Types.NULL` i64 value indicating the null type
-- `proc` i64 value indicating the proc type
+- `Types.PROC` i64 value indicating the proc type
+- `Types.LAMBDA` i64 value indicating the lambda type
+- `Types.LIBHANDLE` i64 value indicating the libhandle type

 The term `built-in` is more accurate for these and we will not call these *primitive*s.
 The language has built-in support for complex composite data structures which can be used using the literals syntax.